|

 your son, your only son Isaac, whom you love

 (Genesis 22:2).
-He
+He laid

-laid the wood on
+the wood on his son (verse

-Himself will provide the lamb (verse 8).
-Then he "bound his son Isaac"
+8).
+Then he "bound his son

-seemed as if God's promise would fail, or that this command came from Satan, not
+as if God's promise would fail, or that this command came from Satan, not

 from God.
 How beautifully Paul